Of the many social media platforms capitalizing on our attention, few have seen the meteoric success of Snapchat.

-Today, even the slightest change in Snapchat’s stock price can make headlines – showing just how ingrained the application has become within the digital marketplace.
+Even the slightest change in Snapchat’s stock price can make headlines – showing just how ingrained the application has become within the digital marketplace.

 What is Snapchat?

-If you have a child or teenage, you’ve likely heard of Snapchat.
+If you have a child or teenager, you’ve likely heard of Snapchat.
 But what is it, exactly?

 That’s the interesting appeal of Snapchat.
 The images and videos you share on the app are only available for a limited time before they disappear forever.